Skip to content

 Mold in Ridgefield's Historic Colonials

-Ridgefield's historic district has one of the deepest stocks of 18th and 19th-century colonials in upper Fairfield County.
-These properties often have fieldstone basements that wick moisture year-round, original plaster walls that hide growth behind them, and original subfloors where mold spreads unseen.
+The Ridgefield Center Historic District holds one of the deepest concentrations of 18th-century Colonial and Federal-period homes in upper Fairfield County, many with stone rubble foundations, original timber framing, and no modern waterproofing.
+The Greek Revival and Italianate houses in Branchville along West Branchville Road and Portland Avenue share the same vulnerability.
+These properties often have masonry basements that wick moisture year-round, original plaster walls that hide growth behind them, and original subfloors where mold spreads unseen.
 We use thermal imaging and moisture meters to find hidden colonies, then contain and remove them without damaging period millwork or finishes.

 After a Water Loss: Mold Prevention Window

 Mold can begin colonizing wet materials in as little as 24 to 48 hours.
-If your property has had a burst pipe, sump pump failure, or appliance leak, getting the structure dried and treated fast is what prevents a water job from turning into a mold job.
+Ridgefield knows what flood water leaves behind: the October 1955 storm dropped nearly 14 inches of rain along the Norwalk River corridor and battered Branchville and the Route 7 area, and the town still runs an ALERT automated flood-warning system on the Norwalk watershed.
+Whether the water came from a storm surge near the Great Swamp, a burst pipe, a sump pump failure, or an appliance leak, getting the structure dried and treated fast is what prevents a water job from turning into a mold job.
+We respond within 60 minutes and run industrial water extractors to pull standing water before it has time to feed growth.
 See our water damage restoration in Ridgefield for emergency drying response.

 Professional mold remediation with containment barriers